-Blending tinned or frozen sweetcorn into the sauce not only makes it sweet, rich and creamy without adding cream; it ‘hides’ the vegetable, making it a great dish for picky eaters.
+- This recipe for macaroni and cheese with corn is a great dish for picky eaters: blending tinned or frozen sweetcorn into the sauce not only makes it sweet, rich and creamy without adding cream; it ‘hides’ the vegetable.

 Tips: